Texans run past Jaguars in London, 26-3

 On the day, Minshew was 27-of-47 passing for 309 yards.
 Watson showed no ill effects of being inadvertently kicked in the eye during last Sunday's 27-24 victory over Oakland.

-The extra-point attempt was blocked by safety Andrew Wingard, however.
+The extra-point attempt was blocked by safety Cody Davis, however.
 The Jaguars enjoyed an 11-play drive on their next possession, which was highlighted by Minshew connecting with Ryquell Armstead on a 31-yard completion.
 Josh Lambo capped the sequence by drilling a 30-yard attempt, marking his 24th successful field goal in a row to tie his own franchise record.

 Hyde's 48-yard scamper on the Texans' next possession set up fellow running back Duke Johnson, who bulldozed his way past cornerback Tre Herndon at the goal line for a 1-yard touchdown.